 "You charge us with your safekeeping, yet despite our best efforts, your countries wage wars, you toxify your Earth and pursue ever more imaginative means of self-destruction.
 You cannot be trusted with your own survival."

 Just a Machine: Spooner says to the android Sonny "Human beings have dreams.
-Even dogs have dreams, but not you, you are just a machine."
-Subverted, since he is one of the few people who actually sees robots as not just machines (and loathes them for it... at first).
+Even dogs have dreams, but not you, you're just a machine."
+Subverted, since he's one of the few people who actually sees robots as not just machines (and loathes them for it... at first).

 Law of Inverse Recoil: Averted, mostly.
 When Calvin fires Spooner's submachine gun, she's shown to have trouble controlling it and ends up shooting almost straight up.
 Justified with Spooner due to his stronger prosthetic arm or just not caring where the bullets go.